interstitialRedirectModalTitle

 Learn how to identify invasive plants

-For a start, take a look at the illustrations below to learn how to identify 10 of the most prevalent and problematic invasive plants in our region and how to control them.
-You can also participate in plant walks, weed control workdays, and invasive species trainings offered by local groups.
+The illustrations below will help you identify 10 of the most prevalent and problematic invasive plants in our region and how to control them.
+You can also participate in plant walks, weed control workdays and invasive species trainings offered by local groups.

 Spread the word, not the weed